cthoyt/semantic-pydantic/README.md

 As a demonstration, we will build a data model and API that serves information about scholars.
-We'll use [Open Researcher and Contributor (ORCID)](https://orcid.org/) identifier as a primary key, include the researcher's name, and start with a cross-reference, e.g., to the author's [DBLP](https://dblp.org/) identifier.
-We'll encode this data model using [Pydantic v2](https://docs.pydantic.dev/latest/) in the Python programming language as follows:
+We'll use [Open Researcher and Contributor (ORCID)](https://orcid.org/) identifier as a primary key, include the researcher's name, and start with a single cross-reference, e.g., to the author's [DBLP](https://dblp.org/) identifier.
+We'll encode this data model using [Pydantic](https://docs.pydantic.dev/latest/) in the Python programming language as follows:

 ```python